Teaching and Research Support

 In addition to University-wide financial support, the College of Arts and Sciences provides financial support for teaching, research, travel, and development through Faculty Development Grants and Travel Grants.

 Faculty Development Grants

-The College of Arts and Sciences provides support for faculty research, scholarly work, and creative endeavors through Faculty Development Grants.
+The College of Arts and Sciences provides support for faculty research, scholarly work, grant writing, pedagogical development, and creative endeavors through Faculty Development Grants.
 These grants provide for three categories of funding:

 These grants are available to two or more faculty who are working on a joint project: reading groups, conference planning, curriculum revision and development, and so on.
 Funds may be used to purchase materials and/or compensate participants.

 This program provides faculty with support for research, creative activity, pedagogical development, and/or writing projects.
 Grants may be used to purchase materials (books, software, permissions, supplies), support project-related travel (libraries, laboratories, archives, sites, etc.), and/or compensate research assistants.

 - Research Support Grants (3 at $700 each)

 These grants are available to faculty to help defray some of the incidental costs of research.
 They may be used to purchase materials (books, software, permissions, supplies), support research-related travel (libraries, laboratories, archives, sites, etc.),

 or compensate consultants.